shadowezz/Productiv/docs/UserGuide.md

 ### Saving the data

-*Productiv* data are saved in your computer's hard disk automatically after any command that changes it.
+*Productiv* automatically saves any changes that you made, to your computer's hard disk.
-There is no need to save manually.
+Hence, you can focus on managing your product without fearing any unsaved changes.
 --------------------------------------------------------------------------------------------------------------------

 ## FAQ